-The zodiac has sun signs, as most people know, but it also has moon signs.
+The Zodiac has Sun signs, as most people know, but it also has Moon signs.
 You can be a brave, extrovert Leo, but if the moon was in Pisces at the time of your birth, you can still be sensitive and withdrawn in your responses.
-Discover the power of your hidden star sign.
+Discover the power of your hidden Moon sign.

-So the moon has an honourable and important place within astrology.
+So the moon has an honorable and important place within astrology.
 It is the prime celestial body (officially the moon is not a planet) connected to our emotions.
-The sign in which the moon stood when you were born tells you something about the way you deal with emotions.
+The sign-in which the moon stood when you were born tells you something about the way you deal with emotions.
 Do you bottle everything up?
 Are you a hothead, or aloof?
 One look at the position of the moon and an astrologer can tell some revealing secrets about you.

 So the moon horoscope represents a number of things in your life.
 Vital ones are your mother and the bond you have with her, emotional attachment, and what you are like emotionally.
 Those things are all linked because your mother is the very first person with whom you bond.
 Below you’ll find the twelve moon signs explained.
 There are various websites where you can work out your personal moon sign.